The Side Hustle Report #3 – self publishing

 Welcome back to the side hustle report!
 If you haven’t read this before, the side hustle I’m trying this year is writing or self publishing short stories.
 It’s something I did back in 2013 and am trying it again in 2017.

-I’m looking at February data here and it’s crazy to think that March is almost over and spring weather will be upon us soon.
+I’m looking at February data here.
+It’s crazy to think that March is almost over and spring weather will be upon us soon.

 As a recap, January was a $11.34 gain after expenses on $29.34 in earnings.

-You can read the first two reports for my strategy and discussions around expenses so I won’t repeat myself here but I do I notice that my writing is improving as I go through this process.
+You can read the first two reports for my strategy and discussions around expenses.
+I won’t repeat myself here but I do I notice that my writing is improving as I go through this process.
 I have written almost every day with the exception of a few days early in March due to illness.

-I will also say that finding 50 minutes per day to write every single day is a struggle sometimes as I’m already tired after I get home from work.
-I only really have about three to four hours of free time during a weekday to walk and play with the dog, cook, spend time with my girlfriend, watch TV, play video games, read or take a walk so taking an hour out of that is certainly a challenge.
+I will also say that finding 50 minutes per day to write every single day is a struggle sometimes.
+I’m already tired after I get home from work.
+I only really have about three to four hours of free time during a weekday.
+In that time, I walk and play with the dog, cook, spend time with my girlfriend, watch TV, play video games, read or take a walk so taking an hour out of that is certainly a challenge.

 Let’s take a look at the February Data.